neijrr/nextcloud_passwords_handbook_ru/Administrators/Legacy-Migration.md

 ### Why you should upgrade
-With the release of Passwords for Nextcloud 2018.1 at the beginning of february 2018, Passwords Legacy will only receive patches for larger security issues.
+With the release of Passwords 2018.1 at the beginning of february 2018, Passwords Legacy will only receive patches for larger security issues.
-With the release of Passwords for Nextcloud 2019.1 at the beginning of 2019, Passwords Legacy will not receive any updates at all anymore.
+With the release of Passwords 2019.1 at the beginning of 2019, Passwords Legacy will not receive any updates at all anymore.
-Passwords for Nextcloud is more secure, faster and comes with a more powerful api and a modern webinterface.
+Passwords is more secure, faster and comes with a more powerful api and a modern webinterface.

 ### Prerequisites
 Make sure to upgrade to the latest version of the [legacy app](https://github.com/marius-wieschollek/passwords-legacy) before attempting the migration.